How to Dry Apples

 Peeling Apples for Drying: Required or Not?

-Whether or not to peel your apples is up to you.
+Deciding whether to core or peel your apples depends on your personal preference.
 Peels can affect texture and appearance—some people like them, some don’t.

 • Leaving the peels on adds fiber and nutrients and keeps the red color intact for red-skinned apples.